-Strengthscope® was designed by a team from Strengths Partnership Ltd which is led Dr Paul Brewerton.
-The psychometric tool was designed by Dr Paul Brewerton in 2006 along with James Brook, an expert in organisational psychology.
-As well as Paul and James, the design team contained a range of experts in assessment, selection, management and leadership development and psychometrics.
+Strengthscope® was designed by a team from Strengthscope, including Dr Paul Brewerton and James Brook, both occupational psychologists, as well as a design team comprising range of experts in assessment, selection, management and leadership development and psychometrics.

 We define strengths as ‘underlying qualities that energise you and that you are great at or have the potential to become great at’.
 Strengths reflect our passions and values and enable us to perform at our peak, in both good times and during tough, challenging times.

-In designing the central Strengthscope® model, the design team drew on a wide range of research produced in the fields of personality, ability, positive psychology and strengths.
-We drilled down to identify the essence of strengths at work; finally selecting 24 strengths which we felt best captured performance-critical strengths in the workplace.
+In designing the central Strengthscope® model, the design team drew on a wide range of research in the fields of personality, ability, positive psychology and They drilled down to identify the essence of strengths at work; finally selecting 24 strengths which we felt best captured performance-critical strengths in the workplace.

 These strengths are broken down into four ‘clusters’ of strengths, as follows: